-Green and golden bell frog can be distinguished from southern bell frog (Ranoidea raniformis) as they lack the thin light green mid dorsal stripe seen in southern bell frog and their skin is smooth rather than warty as in the southern bell frog.
+Green and golden bell frogs can be distinguished from southern bell frogs (Ranoidea raniformis) by the absence of the thin light green mid-dorsal stripe which is almost always present in southern bell frogs, and by their skin, which is smooth rather than warty.

 Ecology and habitat